gregoryjscott/csv-splitter/README.md

     -h, --help                output usage information
     -V, --version             output the version number
     -i, --input <file>        select an input csv
-    -f, --formhub <dataset>   select a formhub dataset as input -o, --output <directory>  select an output directory -b, --groupby <group>     the column you want to group by
+    -o, --output <directory>  select an output directory -b, --groupby <group>     the column you want to group by
 ```